Albert Claude: Early life and education

 Albert Claude was born in 1899 (but according to civil register 1898) in Longlier, a hamlet in Neufchâteau, Belgium, to Florentin Joseph Claude and Marie-Glaudice Watriquant Claude.
 He was the youngest among three brothers and one sister.
 His father was a Paris-trained baker and ran a bakery-cum-general store at Longlier valley near railroad station.
 His mother, who developed breast cancer in 1902, died when he was seven years old.
 He spent his pre-school life with his ailing mother.
 He started education in Longlier Primary School, a pluralistic school of single room, mixed grades, and all under one teacher.
 In spite of the inconveniences, he remarked the education system as "excellent."
-He served as a bell boy, ringing church bell every morning at 6.
+He served as a bell boy, ringing the church bell every morning at 6.
 Due to economic depression the family moved to Athus, a prosperous region with steel mills, in 1907.
 He entered German-speaking school.
 After two years he was asked to look after his uncle who was disabled with cerebral haemorrhage in Longlier.
 He dropped out of school and practically nursed his uncle for several years.
 At the outbreak of the First World War he was apprenticed to steel mills and worked as an industrial designer.
 Inspired by Winston Churchill, then British Minister of War, he joined the resistance and volunteered in British Intelligence Service in which he served during the whole war.
 At the end of the war he was decorated with the Interallied Medal along with veteran status.
 He then wanted to continue education.
 Since he had no formal secondary education, particularly required for medicine course, such as in Greek and Latin, he tried to join School of Mining in Liège.
 By that time Marcel Florkin became head of the Direction of Higher Education in Belgium's Ministry of Public Instruction, and under his administration passed the law that enabled war veterans to pursue higher education without diploma or other examinations.
 As an honour to his war service, he was given admission to the University of Liège in 1922 to study medicine.
 He obtained his degree of Doctor of Medicine in 1928.